cameraui/sdk/go/docs/api/sensor.md

 	func (s *LockControl) SetCurrentState(value LockState)

 SetCurrentState publishes the actual lock state.
-Use this to drive transitions where the physical state diverges from the user\-requested target — e.g. motorized smart locks that take time to rotate \(publish LockStateUnknown while moving\), or hardware reporting an out\-of\-band state change.
-Read\-only from cross\-process consumers \(\`UpdateValue\` ignores it\).
+Use it when the physical state diverges from the requested target: motorized locks that take time to rotate \(publish LockStateUnknown while moving\), or hardware reporting an out\-of\-band state change.
+Read\-only from cross\-process consumers \(UpdateValue ignores it\).

 Example: